barabulya123/weloyposan/README.md

 3. run <br>
 python proxy.py

+4. type your username for proxy
-4. type your password for proxy
+5. type your password for proxy
+6. type port for proxy

-5. wait for the installation to complete
+7. wait for the installation to complete